 Logical Images, a company co-founded by a dermatologist, has come up with a software program to help them.
 Called Visual DX, the program contains nearly 10,000 photos from the 1940s on that help doctors answer the question, “What am I looking at?”

-Read more about video game ratings in a story on the Technology page Monday.
+Read more about the software and the need it fills in a story in Technology Monday.

 Local journalism is essential.

 Give directly to The Spokesman-Review's Northwest Passages community forums series -- which helps to offset the costs of several reporter and editor positions at the newspaper -- by using the easy options below.
 Gifts processed in this system are not tax deductible, but are predominately used to help meet the local financial requirements needed to receive national matching-grant funds.

 Subscribe now to get breaking news alerts in your email inbox

 Get breaking news delivered to your inbox as it happens.